-On March 31, 2017, we announced that Mr. Xin Zhou intended to purchase Leju's ordinary shares in the form of ADSs with an aggregate value of up to US\$10 million during the following six months.
-As of the date of this annual report, we do not have any information as to whether Mr. Xin Zhou has purchased any shares pursuant to this previously announced plan.
+On March 31, 2017, we announced that Mr. Xin Zhou intended to purchase Leju's ordinary shares in the form of ADSs with an aggregate value of up to \$10 million during the following six months.
+As of the date of this annual report, Mr. Xin Zhou acquired, through On Chance, an aggregate of 2,058,879 ADSs, representing 2,058,879 ordinary shares of our company.